SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/led-flash-buzz.md

 Creating an `executor` requires three arguments.
 The first argument is the interval at which the function will be called.
 In the example above, we use the `step_count` argument, which corresponds to the value `10` passed from `main.bzz`.

+!!! hint
+    You could also use the `.new_ms` constructor for the executor.
+In this case, the executor would take an interval in miliseconds, instead of a number of steps (see [here](https://github.com/SwarmUS/HiveMind/blob/master/src/bittybuzz/buzz_scripts/utils/executor.bzz)).

 The second argument is the function to be run by the `executor`.
 Here, we provided the function `tick`, which we also defined above.
 This function should contain the logic you want to implement.

 The third argument is a context table that will be passed to the function `tick` everytime it is run.
 We use a table instead of plain variables because Buzz always passes tables by reference (and _not_ by value).
 Therefore, the context can be modified by the `tick` function and it will be persisted between the executions of `tick`.